Python

-There’s not much to see here except me dusting off some old knowledge from my architecture class years ago to parallelize computations using SIMD, implement something in C++ and compare it with Python.
+There isn’t much to see here, just me dusting off some old architecture knowledge to parallelize computations using SIMD, implement it in C++, and compare the results with Python.

-This meant implementing a vectorized version of the cosine similarity in C++ to see how it compares to Python, NumPy, SciPy, and plain C++.
+The task involved creating a vectorized version of the cosine similarity in C++ to compare its performance against Python, NumPy, SciPy, and plain C++ implementations.

 # Python